-A cloud based call center software (also commonly known as a hosted contact center) is a customer service operation with all the basic elements of a contact center solution provided as a network service, without the need of on-premise hardware.
-This includes Automatic Call Distributor (ACD), Computer Telephony Integration [CTI], Interactive Voice Response [IVR], Dialers, and CRM Integrations.
+A cloud call center software (also commonly known as a hosted contact center) is a customer service operation with all the basic elements of a contact center solution provided as a network service, without the need of on-premise hardware.
+This includes Automatic Call Distributor (ACD), Computer Telephony Integration [CTI], Interactive Voice Response [IVR], Call Center Dialer, and CRM Integrations.

 Public Cloud – With the public cloud, various service providers can get access to applications and storage available to the general public over the internet.
 Ease of access and fast deployment increases the adoption rate of public cloud.
 Other benefits include scalability, reliability, flexibility, and location-independent services.
 However, data security is still a concern when talking about public cloud offerings.

 Private Cloud – Private cloud helps address the various security concerns of businesses within the corporate firewall.
 Companies can have better control of data, minimize the risk of data loss, and better adhere to regulatory compliances.
 Here, infrastructure is managed either internally by the service provider, or through a third party.

 Hybrid Cloud – As the name suggests, Hybrid cloud involves integration of both public and private cloud, facilitating enterprises to use features of both.
 Enterprises can use the private cloud for storing sensitive data and the public cloud for storing less sensitive data.
 Hybrid cloud is scalable and flexible in a secure environment, and is also cost-effective.